-EUPHORBIA INGENS CARE GUIDE
+CARLOS THE EUPHORBIA INGENS

 Also known as the candelabra tree.
 The tree is naive to Southern Africa.

 Carlos is happiest in bright sunlight.
 He will prefer a south or west facing window with as much light as possible.
 Place him a few feet away from any sunny window where he can enjoy as much sunlight as possible.
 Lighting-wise Carlos pairs perfectly with Sasha, the citrus tree and Alex.

 In the summer months he will need regular watering if placed in a sunny spot.
 Allow his soil to dry out before you water him again to prevent root rot.
 In the winter when sunlight is minimal he can go the entire dormancy season without water.
 If he receives a lot of artificial light from a growth light then he will continue to grow and will need watering more often.
 Grab our stylish silver and white watering can to help keep him hydrated.

 Carlos will be happy in normal indoor humidity levels.
 He won’t make a fuss in dry spaces like other tropical plants.